-Although most people agree that life isn’t fair, as a society we like to push back against that.
-And so we often act as if life should be fair.
+Although most people agree that life isn’t fair, it’s hard not to push back and act as if life should be fair.

 The problem is that life isn’t and will never be fair.
 Society is made up of imperfect, judgmental and biased human beings.
 And that means that fairness will never truly exist.

 No matter how hard you work or how badly you want something, you won’t always get it.
 Other people might work harder or just get lucky.
 Sometimes people will proactively work against you.